Barefoot to Boots (BTB) is an Australian-based private sector NGO that supports refugees living in camps and their neighbouring host communities.

 IMG_1378.JPG

 War, violence, climate change and general unrest have uprooted more men, women and children around the world than at any time in the seven-decade history of UNHCR.
 The crisis of forced displacement is staggering, as is the impact on the individuals caught up in it.
-But, there is also so much we can do to support refugees and to create the opportunities they deserve for their lives beyond the camps; particularly if we listen to the refugees themselves.

 Critically, BTB is further assisted and directed by NGOs that operate within camp and host community settings, and with which BTB has signed Memoranda of Understanding.